shackbarth/xtuple/README.md

 Also, don't miss the xTuple event of the year!
 [xTupleCon 2014](http://www.xtuple.com/xtuple-conference-2014)
 is going to be held October 13-18 in Norfolk, VA.
-It promises to the be the biggest xTupleCon yet.
+With six days of events and a kickoff speech by Steve Wozniak, it promises to the be the biggest xTupleCon yet.

 ### Installing this project